chiyeon/snowfall/README.md

 # snowfall
-a little program that simulates snow falling in your terminal !
+a little program that simulates snowfall in 100 lines, right in your terminal !

+runs best on linux :-)